 After dark, their “Lichtsäule” or light spires transformed the neighbourhood into an almost fairy-tale landscape.

 Why did anyone decide to build something so stupendous in a part of Berlin which, to put it delicately, might not have seemed like the best location for a luxury shopping empire?
-There were two reasons for that: before WW2 both Kottbusser Damm and Berg-/Berliner Strasse (today Karl-Marx-Strasse in Berlin-Neukölln) were one of the best shopping addresses in Germany´s capital and nothing if not elegant addresses to live at as well.
+There were two reasons for that: before WW2 both Kottbusser Damm and Berg-/Berliner Strasse (today Karl-Marx-Strasse in Berlin-Neukölln) were some of the best shopping locations in Germany´s capital and rather desirable addresses to live at as well.

 Also, after in 1925/26 the houses and the amusement park standing at the western end of Hermannplatz were torn down to make space for the new U-bahn lines and an important line junction (lines U7 and U8 today), Karstadt owners bought the plot along with a generous piece of Hasenheide Street to make sure everything fits nicely.
-With tens of thousands of passengers daily and direct access from many other areas in Berlin thanks to the new tube connection, Hermannplatz was about to receive a big boost.
-One could hardly wish for a better location!
+With tens of thousands of passengers daily and, thanks to the new underground connection, direct access from many other areas in Berlin, Hermannplatz was about to receive a big boost.
+One could hardly wish for a better location.

-The construction had to begin as soon as the underground lines were ready – the new department store was to be given it own tunnel for the clients to be able to enter the shop directly from the U-Bahn platforms.
+The construction had to begin as soon as the underground lines were ready – the new department store was to receive its own tunnel for its clients, enabling them to enter the shop directly from the U-Bahn platforms.
 The today no longer used Karstadt Tunnel was planned from the very beginning.

 The topping up ceremony or Richtfest took place in 1928: the 32-metre high ferro-concrete skeleton and both 56-metre high towers were ready.
-Soon they were dressed in shell limestone plates and the whole took on the aesthetics of the typical skyscrapers of the day.
+Soon they were dressed in shell limestone plates and the whole took on the aesthetics of a typical skyscraper of the day.

-On the opening day in June 1929 – the 21st of June to be exact – the department store became the object of envy among the people of the trade and of awe among its visitors.
+On the 21st of June, 1929, the official opening day, the department store became the object of envy among the people of the trade and of awe among its visitors.

-The 1t floor with its elegant polished mahogany as the background and material for some of the furnishings offered clothes, fabrics and shoes.
-And since a lady knew well that no dress and no footwear can make her look gorgeous if her hair wasn´t right, the visitors could use the services of one of three hairdressing salons there: a marble one for the gents, Schleiflack (wood painted over with varnishe and then rubbed rough to give it nice texture) for the ladies.
+The 1st floor with its elegant polished mahogany as the background as well as the material for some of the furnishings, offered clothes, fabrics and shoes.
+And since a lady knew well that no dress and no footwear can make her look gorgeous if her hair wasn´t right, the visitors could use the services of one of three hairdressing salons there: a marble one for the gents, Schleiflack (wood painted over with varnish and then rubbed rough to give it nice texture) for the ladies.
 Children´s salon was decorated with original wall paintings.

 After one´s attire was finally spotless and every single hair on one´s head was pointing in the desired direction, the next floor invited for a little break.
-The customers and visitors – you didn´t need to buy anything to be able to spend money on a tasty Schnitzel or a generous helping of Eisbein – could replenish their energy stocks at Weltstadt-Restaurant sitting 500.
-Interior made of hand-picked Padukholz (padauk wood) with inlays…
+The customers and visitors – one did not need buy anything to be able to spend money on a tasty Schnitzel or a generous helping of Eisbein – could replenish their energy stocks at the Weltstadt-Restaurant sitting 500.
+With the interior made of hand-picked Padukholz (padauk wood) with inlays…

-From the 4th floor where even more tiring shopping was awaiting the guests, they needed to go no further than to the floor No. 5 in case they were planning to cook something themselves after all.
-Unlike today, the food department of Karstadt was almost on top of the building instead of in the basement where it is now.
+From the 4th floor with even more shopping opportunities awaiting the guests, those who despite the generous and tempting offer were planning to cook something themselves, needed to go no further than to the floor No. 5.
+Unlike today, the food department of the Karstadt was almost on top of the building instead of in the basement where it is located now.
 The bottom level of the department store was not empty or utilised as a storage, however: it used to house a reasonably priced Badeanstalt or a bath house used most of all by the working class families from the neighbouring Rixdorf (Berlin-Neukölln today).

-The 6th foor was closed to the visitors: this is where the brain and the heart of Karstadt had their home.
-The management, staff rooms and the employees´canteen could be found here.
+The 6th foor was closed to the visitors: this is where the brain and the heart of Karstadt had their place.
+It housed the management, staff rooms and the employees´canteen.

-But there was one more level that could be accessed by the guests of the house and was accessed en masse.
-Karstadt Hermannplatz had the most famous roof garden in town.
-Designed to sit up to 500 the roof Café became one of the favourite meeting spots for Berliners from every corner of the city.
+However, the department store in Hermannplatz possessed one more level that could be accessed by the guests of the house and was accessed by crowds: Karstadt Hermannplatz had the most famous roof garden in town.
+Designed to sit up to 500, the roof Café became one of the favourite meeting spots for Berliners from every corner of the city.
 Placed between the two stupendous towers, which were also open for visitors, it offered concerts almost every afternoon of the week.
 Dancing was a big hit, too: it´s hard to imagine what it felt like to be swinging slowly above the roofs of Rixdorf and Kreuzberg.
-And the view from the store´s roof was surely nothing if not breathtaking.
+Plus the view from the store´s roof was simply breathtaking.

-Today the department store is gone: gone are the three Lichthöfe reaching up to the roof, gone the 24 customers´ lifts, 8 goods lifts and the thirteen “dumb butlers”.
-The Karstadt that is standing there might have its own, new elevators but it will never have the car lift that took delivery lorries up to the food department in the 5th floor to save time and make the unloading easier.
+Today the department store is gone: gone are the three Lichthöfe (inner courts) reaching up to the roof, gone the 24 customers´ lifts, 8 goods lifts and the thirteen “dumb butlers”.
+The Karstadt that is standing in Hermannplatz today might have its own, new elevators but it will never have the car lift that took delivery lorries up to the food department in the 5th floor to save time and make the unloading easier.

-The new Karstadt is certain to have a proper sprinkler system and follow all fire prevention regulations very closely but already the old one could pride itself on its sprinklers and the extremely well designed Drenscher-Anlage (in case of a fire, the building was divided into independent sectors so it was possible to cut those affected by the flames off from those that were not burning).
+The new Karstadt is certain to have a proper sprinkler system and follow all fire prevention regulations very closely but already the old one could pride itself on its sprinklers and the extremely well designed Drenscher-Anlage: in the case of a fire the building was divided into independent sectors so it was possible to cut those affected by the flames off from those that were not burning.
 That means that a tragedy like the one that befell The Henderson´s Department Store in Liverpool in 1960 could not have happened in the 1930s Hermannplatz.

-Keeping just the right temperature in the building was not a problem for the old Karstadt either.
+Keeping the perfect temperature inside the building was not a problem for the old Karstadt either.
 This job was done by an extremely clever air-conditioning system which allowed its administrator to differentiate temperatures inside the house almost at will.
 If a room needed cooling – like the food department, for instance – it was kept cool.
-If a room needed to feel a bit cosier (for example where the changing rooms were), the system could provide the necessary warmth as well.
+If a room needed to feel a bit cosier (for example where the changing rooms were), the system could provide the necessary heat, too.
 The total of 6 kilometres of lines took care of the right ambiance in almost every little corner of Karstadt at Hermannplatz.
-Even the shop windows were part of the system and could have been kept cool if need be (rather important if those were edible goods that were on display there).
+Even the shop windows were part of the system and could have been kept cool if need be (rather important if any edible goods that were on display there).